LispCookbook/cl-cookbook/websockets.md

 - `:error` When some kind of protocol level error occurs.
 Expects a handler with one argument, the error message.

-For the purposes of your chat server, you will want to handle the case when a new user arrives to the channel, when a user sends a message to the channel, and when a user leaves.
+For the purposes of your chat server, you will want to handle three cases: when a new user arrives to the channel, when a user sends a message to the channel, and when a user leaves.

 ## Defining Handlers for Chat Server Logic

 In this section you will define the functions that your event handlers will eventually call.
 These are helper functions that manage the chat server logic.
-You will actually define the server in the next section.
+You will define the WebSocket server in the next section.

 First, when a user connects to the server, you need to give that user a nickname so that other users know whose chats belong to whom.
 You will also need a data